Housefly: Relationship with humans

-Houseflies are a nuisance, disturbing people while at leisure and at work, but they are disliked principally because of their habits of contaminating foodstuffs.
+Houseflies are often considered a nuisance, disturbing people while at leisure and at work, but they are disliked principally because of their habits of contaminating foodstuffs.
 They alternate between breeding and feeding in dirty places with feeding on human foods, during which process they soften the food with saliva and deposit their feces, creating a health hazard.
 However, housefly larvae are as nutritious as fish meal, and could be used to convert waste to insect-based animal feed for farmed fish and livestock.
 Housefly larvae have been used in traditional cures since the Ming period in China (1386 AD) for a range of medical conditions and have been considered as a useful source of chitosan, with antioxidant properties, and possibly other proteins and polysaccharides of medical value.

 Houseflies have been used in art and artifacts in many cultures.
 In 16th- and 17th-century European vanitas paintings, houseflies sometimes occur as memento mori.
 They may also be used for other effects as in the Flemish painting, the Master of Frankfurt (1496).
 Housefly amulets were popular in ancient Egypt.